hilmihidyt/okewa/README.md

-🔗 **Okewa or Whatsapp Link Generator** is an innovative tool that allows you to generate special Whatsapp links that directly connect to your mobile number.
+🔗 **Whatsapp Link Generator** is an innovative tool that allows you to generate special Whatsapp links that directly connect to your mobile number.
 By using this tool, friends, family, and customers can contact you by simply clicking the link.

 ## Advantages of using WhatsApp Link Generator: